-The Pap smear is a screening test for cervical cancer.
+The Pap test checks for cervical cancer.
 Cells scraped from the opening of the cervix are examined under a microscope.
 The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.

 You lie on a table and place your feet in stirrups.
-The doctor or nurse gently places an instrument called a speculum into the vagina to open it slightly.
-This allows the doctor or nurse to see inside the vagina and cervix.
+The health care provider gently places an instrument called a speculum into the vagina to open it slightly.
+This allows the provider to see inside the vagina and cervix.

 Cells are gently scraped from the cervix area.
 The sample of cells is sent to a lab for examination.

-Also tell your doctor or nurse if you:
+Also tell your provider if you:

-Do not do the following for 24 hours before the test:
+DO NOT do the following for 24 hours before the test:

-Avoid scheduling your Pap smear while you have your period (are menstruating).
-Blood may make the Pap smear results less accurate.
+Avoid scheduling your Pap test while you have your period (are menstruating).
+Blood may make the Pap test results less accurate.
 If you are having unexpected bleeding, do not cancel your exam.
-Your doctor will determine if the Pap smear can still be done.
+Your provider will determine if the Pap test can still be done.

 Empty your bladder just before the test.